Valve amplifiers – all about them. An introduction to the technology, what makes them different.

 For hi-fi, it’s probably more of an academic exercise, since hi-fi gear is designed to use valves in their linear area (ie without overdrive).
 In this region, one valve should sound identical to the next.
 If they don’t, then there’s a defect with either the valve, or the circuit.

-But if you stick with the major mid-price valves, brands like JJ or Electro-harmonix for example, there is no need to spend silly money on “premium” valves with the hope of any improvement in sound quality… it’s largely illusory.
+If you stick with the major mid-price valves, brands like JJ or Electro-harmonix for example, there is no need to spend silly money on “premium” valves with the hope of any improvement in sound quality… it’s largely illusory.

-High voltages can be dangerous, but with valves, there’s no way around the requirement: The way valves work, high voltages are necessary.
+The way valves work, high voltages are necessary.
 If they are run on lower voltages, the sound given would become very weak and with lots of distortion.

 To make it safe, most modern designs put the high-voltage electronics in a robust metal chassis which is solidly grounded.
 This way the user is completely protected from the high voltages inside.